 Item Description LLDP State Enable - Enable LLDP protocol on this switch.
 Disable - Disable LLDP protocol on this switch.
 Transmission Interval Select the interval at which frames are transmitted.
 The default is 30 seconds, and the valid range is 5-32768seconds.
 Holdtime Multiplier Select the multiplier on the transmit interval to assign to TTL (range 2-10, default = 4).
 Reinitialization Delay Select the delay before a re-initialization (range 1-10 seconds, default = 2).
 Transmit Delay Select the delay after an LLDP frame is sent (range 1-8192 seconds, default = 3).
-Apply Save the settings or changes to the switch.
+LLDP-MED Fast Start Repeat Count Select the number of LLDP packets that will be sent during LLDP-MED Fast Start period.
+The default is 3.
+Available range is from 1 to 10.
+Apply Apply the settings to the switch.

-VI-1-2 LLDP Port Setting
+VII-1-2 LLDP Port Setting